What is the Best Band Saw Blade? (Wood, Plastic, Metal, & More) (2023)

 If you’re engaged with several bandsaw projects, buying blades like LENOX Tools 8010838PW185 is a smart move, especially because they’re sold in bulk.
 So if one blade wears out, you have plenty of spares to work with.

-Upon looking closely at the blade, we’re sure its tuff tooth design will stir your interest as it does ours.
+Upon looking closely at the blade, I’m sure its tuff tooth design will stir your interest as it does ours.
 With this feature, the blade’s cutting edge can remain durable and sharp despite extensive usage.

 These blades can resist shattering, indicating that they can bend without risking damage.
 Because of this, you can count on this blade option for tough cutting conditions.

-What We Like
+What i Like

-What We Don't Like
+What i Don't Like

 3. POWERTEC 13104